Mobile Menu

 The Dachshunds alert and territorial nature, along with their inclination to hyper-attach to one person, can lead to anxiety.

-However, with proper, early socialization and exposure to different experiences, and if they are taught to be a confident, they can grow up to be a calm, well-adjusted dog.
+However, with proper, early socialization and exposure to different experiences, and if they are taught to be a confident, they can grow up to be a calm, well-adjusted dog with or without you.

 A Dachshund’s desire to defend themselves and the person they love, plus the potential anxiety mentioned above, can result in them barking and lunging at every potential threat (dog) that passes on a walk.